dulacp/cookiecutter-django-herokuapp/README.md

 ## Concept

-It tries to be minimalistic, I mean no choice are made for you concerning :
+I tried to be minimalistic, I mean no choice has been made concerning :
 - **the css library**, specify which one you want in the bower.json file
-- **external django apps**, I don't see the point to choose for you ;)
+- **external django apps**, I don't see the point to choose this for you ;)

 In fact the only choice made here is deploying on Heroku, well in fact deploying on a [Twelve-Factor App Plateform](http://12factor.net/).